EndPointCorp/end-point-blog/2021/09/09/gpg-keys-on-a-smart-card.md

 The following instructions do require a basic understanding of both how to create a live CD / USB stick, as well as basic understanding of the command line, but if you're in the position of needing to use gpg, you'll probably already be at least somewhat familiar with these requirements.

-To get started- you don't -have- to do this on an airgapped machine, but doing so affords the highest level of security.
-Simply booting from a live CD / USB is fairly easy- Choosing an operating sytem that omes with the smart card daemon (scdaemon) will help, if not, ensure you download a compatible version of the scdaemon package file for your operating system to include with the live cd
+An airgapped machine isn't required for these instructions.
+You could do this on any machine you trust- but using a machine with a fresh OS that hasn't been connected to the internet affords the highest level of security.
+Simply booting from a live CD / USB is fairly easy- Choosing an operating sytem that comes with the smart card daemon (scdaemon) will help, if not, ensure you download a compatible version of the scdaemon package file for your operating system to include with the live cd.

 Before you begin, you'll need:

 * A smartcard solution as described above.
 * A backup smart card, or external media on which to store an encrypted copy of the key.
 * A machine on which to generate the key.
 * A live OS- For this demonstration I used TAILS - The Amnesic Incognito Live System.
+It's specifically designed to not store logs or keep data from one reboot to another.
-* A way to access these instructions.
+* A way to access these instructions- Secomd computer, phone, printout, or a very good memory.

 Boot up the live machine.
 Note, if you're using TAILS- there are two settings you'll need to choose on the welcome screen.
 Click the plus button and choose the following:
 Set an Administrative password- TAILS by default doesn't set a root password, and thus disallows root access, for better security.
 You can set one yourself.